TerryMooreII/O365AngularLearning/README.md

 A simple set of resources to help folks learn and get started developing awesome experiences on the O365 platform.
 Please feel free to contribute!

-This list is specific to using Angular with Microsoft platforms.
-For general resources, please see the wonderful [AngularJS-Learning](https://github.com/jmcunningham/AngularJS-Learning) project.
+This list is specific to using Angular with Microsoft technologies.
+For general Angular resources, please see the wonderful [AngularJS-Learning](https://github.com/jmcunningham/AngularJS-Learning) project.

 ## Table of Contents
 * [Azure](#azure)